andresziemecki/Machine-Learning/README.md

 # Machine-Learning
-Exercises of the Machine Learning course.
+Exercises of the Machine Learning course in MATLAB/Octave.
 Each exercise has the following topics:

 Ex 1:
     * Implementations of linear regression and get to see it work on data: